guyb7/tt-expenses-project/README.md

 Some API requests may set a new token.

 ### Issues
-- Reset password
 - Search expenses
 - Currency
 - Timezones
 - Localized date/time formats
+- Reset password
+- Activity logs
+- Redirect to login on session-expired
 - URL for expenses week/id
-- Homepage
 - Mockup data
-- Activity logs
-- Redirect to login on session-expired
-- Expenses - order by time
-- Admin fix change user role